b-lukaszuk/BS_wJ_eng/contents/touch_typing.md

 Your program should:

-- mark the characters in- and correctly typed
+- mark the characters (in)correctly typed
 - allow to delete the (incorrectly) typed characters
 - display some basic summary of the speed (like WPM - words per minute)